McIntoshLab1/homelab/docs/case-studies/proxmox-setup.md

 <h3>Diagnosis</h3>

 * Standard BIOS keys (DEL, F2, F11, ESC) did nothing
-* Inspected drives from the GRUB command line (ls) — USB partitions were unreadable.
+* Inspected drives from the GRUB command line (ls) but the USB partitions were unreadable.
 * First, the USB (SanDisk Ultra Slider 64GB) failed to reformat with error -69772 — firmware-level write protection, no physical switch to override